duanemalcolm/morphic/doc/introduction.rst

     - **Triangle elements** (up to 4th order)
     - **Hermite elements** (cubic-Hermites only)

-Fieldscape also offers four types of nodes allowing creation of complex
+Morphic also offers four types of nodes allowing creation of complex
 meshes:
     - **Standard nodes** which store field values, e.g., x, y, z and temperature, with components such as derivatives.